The NATO

 - Offer innovative solutions to military capability development

-Defense Accelerator for the North Atlantic (NATO DIANA)
+Defense Innovation Accelerator for the North Atlantic

 DIANA is the Defence Innovation Accelerator for the North Atlantic, an organisation established by NATO to find and accelerate dual-use innovation capacity across the Alliance.

-NATO Innovation Fund (NIF)
+NATO Innovation Fund

-The NATO Innovation Fund is A standalone venture capital fund backed by 24 NATO allies deploying €1 billion+ in deep tech.
+The NATO Innovation Fund (NIF) is a standalone venture capital fund backed by 24 NATO allies, deploying € 1+ billion in deep-tech investments.

 The NIF invests in cutting-edge science and technology, supporting ambitious founders to secure the future for the alliance’s one billion citizens – whether by protecting infrastructure from subsea to space, enabling the climate and energy transition, or ensuring resilient supply chains across all sectors.